OpaxIV/drm_in_games/easyanticheat/analysis.md

 ## Analysis
 ### Analysis Procedure
-During the analysis, the goal is to identify individual components of the Steam DRM-system in the binary of RE2.
-At the beginning, the graph view shall be used to get a broad idea of the binary.
-In a further step the most important components of the XX obfuscation shall be identified.
-Some of these components shall be analysed further and presented in this file.
+During the analysis, the goal is to identify individual obfuscated components in the Easy Anti-Cheat binary.
+At the beginning, the graph view shall be used to get a broad idea and in a further step some obfuscated components of the binary shall be analysed in details.
+Furthermore the obfuscation technique of each of these components shall be identified.
+Finally the broad way of functioning of this binary shall be stated.
-@ fabio: add type of obfuscation, VM based?

-The binary has been analysed with the reverse engineering tool IDA64 (because Ghidra would be too sluggish to use when opening a 150 Mb binary).
+The binary has been analysed with the reverse engineering tool IDA64.

 ### Before you start
-Settings in IDA (type of binary etc)
-<CTRL> + <E>

 setting entry point